 - Transfer to baking dish and set aside.

-- Rinse and dry bowl and add brown sugar, flour, meal, oats, cinnamon and salt and stir.
+- Rinse and dry bowl and add brown sugar, flour, almond meal, oats, cinnamon, and salt and stir.
 Add melted butter and mix until it resembles wet sand.

 - Sprinkle topping over the apples and bake until apples are soft and topping is golden brown (between 45 minutes to 1 hour).

 - Let rest 10-15 minutes before serving.
 Is great with vanilla ice cream – caramel sauce is also a lovely addition.

 *Nutrition information is a rough estimate.